MalwareCube/overthewire/00_bandit/level_00-00/level_00-00.md

 bandit0
 ```

 With that, Level 0 is now complete.
-We don't need to find any flags until Level 1, which is up next!
+We don't need to find any flags until Level 1.